 When applying for a family-based or marriage-based green card, you’ll need to provide your address history for the past five years to the U.S. government.
 If you’re applying from abroad, you’ll need to remember all of the addresses where you’ve lived since age 16.

 This task should be simple if you’ve lived in the same place all these years.
 But what if you’ve moved enough times to forget some of your previous addresses or exactly when you lived at each one?
 In this guide, we’ll review how accurate you’re generally expected to be when providing your address history.
 We’ll also provide some useful tips for remembering your old addresses.

-Both the spouse seeking a green card and sponsoring spouse must provide their address history on the appropriate form.
-The following table lists the forms where spouses will enter their current and previous addresses:
+Both the family member seeking a green card and sponsoring family member must provide their address history on the appropriate form.
+The following table lists the forms where family members will enter their current and previous addresses: